top of page

 1 large onion, thinly sliced

-1/2 cauliflower, split into very small florets
+1/2 cauliflower, split into tiny florets

 2 Alphonso mangoes (or 1 big regular mango)